sljohnson32/adHawk-codesample/README.md

 ## Implementation

-* Use redux to fetch API data and to generate the app's new state when creating, updating or deleting taps and beers.
+* Use redux to manage API data and to generate the app's new state when creating, updating or deleting taps and beers.
 * Currently the API is very bare bones.
 It's sufficient to meet the above requirements, but hardly optimal.
 Feel free to add or change endpoints!
-* Everything else is up to you!
+* Everything else is up to you, impress us!

 #### Getting Started